mvolkmann/blog/input/nunjucks.md

 For an example of using this approach, see how `_includes/layout.njk` uses macros to render the left nav.

+A `call` block enables passing enclosed text to a macro.

 TODO: Maybe Nunjucks macros can be used as an alternative to 11ty shortcodes.

-## Blocks
+## Template inheritance

-Blocks in Nunjucks are like named slots in Svelte.
-They allow a template to pass content into another template.
-This is described at
+Blocks define named locations in a template where content can be inserted.
+They can contain default content that a using template can override.

+The `extends` tag inherits another template.
+This is followed by `block` tags that supply content to be inserted.

+The `super` function is used in conjunction with template inheritance to render the contents of a parent block.

+For more detail, see
 [Template Inheritance](https://mozilla.github.io/nunjucks/templating.html#template-inheritance).

 ## Whitespace